Skip to main content

 • Custom

 Although not shown in this overview, all kinds of custom refund options are possible.
-You can configure gift cards for refunds, manual (wire transfer) refunds, or even remove the cash option as a refund.
+You can configure giftcards for refunds, manual (wire transfer) refunds, or even remove the cash option as a refund.

 Refundable payments